UK TIME’S UP is a charity registered in the UK trading under the name of TIME’S UP UK that insists on safe, fair and dignified work for everyone.

 How long do we store your data for?

-We only collect data through personal contact when someone has expressed an interest in learning more about TIME’S UP UK and supporting the aims and objectives of the organisation.
+We only collect data through personal contact when someone has expressed an interest in learning more about TIME’S UP UK and supporting the aims and objectives of charity.
 Processing their data to deliver email content fulfils this.

-Those individuals who have given us personal data are interested in the objectives of TIME’S UP UK.
+Those individuals who have given us personal data are interested in the charitable aims and objectives of TIME’S UP UK, which are for the public benefit.
 The individual’s interests are aligned with those of TIME’S UP UK.

 If at any point we get this wrong, we are committed to rectifying our mistake and keeping you informed.